 Community transport gives you access to transport if you cannot use public transport.

-- Involve Kent (formerly Voluntary Action Maidstone) operate a community based driving scheme that helps people who cannot manage on public transport because of age, frailty, illness, disability or injury.
+- Involve Kent operate a community based driving scheme that helps people who cannot manage on public transport because of age, frailty, illness, disability or injury.
+Volunteer drives use their own vehicle for trips to places like hospitals, foot clinics, day centres, shops, visits to friends or any where else they would like to go.

 - You might qualify for free patient transport services or to claim a refund for the cost of travelling for NHS appointments.